-When executing commands that have response data, send the commands in one line by separating them by ";" as shown earlier.
+When executing commands that have response data, send the commands in one line by separating them by "," as shown earlier.
+An error will result and only the result of the last command is obtained if "MTG" is sent three times or a similar transmission method is used.